Albufera Natural Park: Marshlands

 The marshlands are a former lake area that has been dedicated to rice cultivation.
 The 14,000 hectares of the park represent the largest area of the floodable, flat terrain within the park, forming an agricultural landscape with great historical significance in the Valencian context.
 Despite the anthropized nature of the environment and the intensive exploitation to which the rice fields are subject, they constitute an essential habitat for the functioning of the Albufera's ecological system and a traditional economic activity of the region's population.

-The rice field introduces a clear seasonal aspect to the entire system, with alternating flooding and dessication of the fields and plant growth.
+The rice field introduces a clear seasonal aspect to the entire system, with alternating flooding and desiccation of the fields and plant growth.
 This considerably affects the size and characteristics of the flooded area.
 From an ecological perspective, the flooded area can be conceptualized as a temporary lagoon that floods in autumn and dries out in spring, as well as a cultivation area in summer.